Welcome to today's edition of the Rush 24-7 podcast.

 You don't like how it sounds?

-Join the club.
+Join a club.

-I stand corrected on something, well, it's major but minor in terms of an error.
+I stand corrected on something, well, it's major, but minor in terms of an error.

-I said that ABC News did not post the Zach Osler story, his comments that uh the shooter, Mr. Lofner, did not listen to political radio.
+I said that ABC News did not post the Zach Osler story, his comments that the shooter, Mr. Lofner, did not listen to political radio.

 They did post it, but they buried his comments about talk radio.

-I've got the link to the ABC News website online, the revelation that Lofner did not listen to talk radio or the news did not make the first page of the ABC News story.
+The revelation that Loffner did not listen to talk radio or the news did not make the first page of the ABC News story.

-Now that happens to be purposeful, because what has been the mantra?
+Now, that happens to be purposeful because what has been the mantra?

 What's been the template, the narrative ever since Saturday?